Mark Cavendish: Team Sky (2012)

 Cavendish's main target for the season was the road race at the Olympics, which was held six days after the final stage of the Tour de France.
 A strong British squad of Wiggins, Chris Froome, Ian Stannard and Millar was assembled around Cavendish.
 The team aimed to control the race and allow him to take a sprint victory on The Mall.
-However, the team were forced to set the pace for the majority of the race, with few nations offering any support, and on the final climb of the Box Hill circuit, a large breakaway group of over thirty riders formed.
-Despite the best efforts of Stannard, Wiggins, Millar, Froome and Sky team-mate Bernhard Eisel, the breakaway could not be brought back leaving Cavendish to finish twenty-ninth, forty seconds behind the winner, Alexander Vinokurov of Kazakhstan.

-Cavendish won three stages of the Tour of Britain, crossing the line first in Dumfries, Blackpool and Guildford.
+The team were forced to set the pace for the majority of the race, with few nations offering any support, and on the final climb of the Box Hill circuit, a large breakaway group of over thirty riders formed.
+Despite the best efforts of Stannard, Wiggins, Millar, Froome and Eisel, the breakaway could not be brought back leaving Cavendish to finish twenty-ninth, forty seconds behind the winner, Alexander Vinokourov of Kazakhstan.
+He then won three stages of the Tour of Britain, winning in Dumfries, Blackpool and Guildford.

-Omega Pharma–Quick-Step (2013–15)
+Omega Pharma–Quick-Step (2013–2015)

-On 18 October 2012, he signed a three-year contract with Belgian team Omega Pharma–Quick-Step from the 2013 season.
+In October 2012, he signed a three-year contract with Belgian team Omega Pharma–Quick-Step from the 2013 season.